 If you have a career or interest in creativity and innovation, then you’re in need somewhere in the Richardson area.

 “SEED is not only an outlet where creative minds merge, but a catalyst for trying new artistic endeavors and inspiring the ‘creative’ within us all,” said Kitty Goddard, President of AIR and long-time Richardson resident.

-Once a month, join other talented, passionate and social-minded citizens who have a desire to become more involved in the creative strata in Richardson.
+Watch your social media feeds for SEED happenings and join other talented, passionate and social-minded citizens who have a desire to become more involved in the creative strata in Richardson.
 Right now, SEED is seeking volunteers to help with speakers and meetings.
 Plus, if there’s a need in the community where we can apply talents or our SEED peeps, we want to know about it.